 If you’re a Michigander who loves the idea of a flexible schedule and unlimited earning potential, then it’s time to pursue a Michigan real estate license.
-To be eligible for a Michigan real estate license, you must be at least 18 years old and be of good, moral character.
+To be eligible for a Michigan real estate license, you must:

-In this article, we’ll review the costs involved, walk you through the four easy steps you’ll need to take to launch a real estate career in Michigan, and finally, we’ll answer frequently asked questions.
+In this article, we’ll walk you through the four easy steps you’ll need to take to launch a real estate career in Michigan, review the costs involved, and answer frequently asked questions.
 Let’s get started!

-How to Get a Michigan Real Estate License in 4 Easy Steps
+How to Get Your Michigan Real Estate License

 The process of becoming a Michigan real estate salesperson is straightforward.
 You must take 40 hours of coursework, apply for a license with the state, pass the exam, and then find a broker to hold your license.

 Begin the process of earning your Michigan real estate license by signing up for 40 hours of prelicensing classes.
-Your Michigan real estate course will teach the fundamentals of practicing real estate, and will prepare you for the Michigan real estate license exam.
+Your Michigan real estate course will teach the fundamentals of practicing real estate and prepare you for the license exam.

 Prelicensing courses will cover the legal and financial aspects of buying and selling property, including these topics: